Ahadabui: Life

 The following account of the life of Ahadabui is given by Bar Hebraeus:

 After YaDINqob, Ahadabui.
 He was given this name because of his striking similarity to his father.
 Shortly before he died YaDINqob instructed two of his disciples, Ahadabui and QamishoDIN, to go to Antioch, so that the patriarch of Antioch could consecrate whichever of them he chose and send him back.
 They did so, and when they both arrived in Antioch they were lodged in the house of a certain believer.
 But they were shortly afterwards denounced to the governor of Antioch as Persian spies, and were imprisoned in the house in which they were staying.
 Ahadabui was able to flee to Jerusalem, but QamishoDIN and his host were arrested and crucified as spies.
 When the patriarch of Antioch heard that Ahadabui was hiding in Jerusalem, he sent letters to the bishops of that region, asking them to lay hands on him and send him into the East.
 They did so, and sent him to Seleucia.
 Thereafter the Western bishops allowed the Eastern bishops to elect and consecrate a new leader after the death of the old one without him needing to go to Antioch, and wrote them a letter to this effect, that the grand metropolitan of the East might be proclaimed catholicus and patriarch; although the patriarch of Antioch was greatly displeased with the whole idea.
 Ahadabui departed to the Lord after fulfilling his office for fifteen years, and was buried in the church of Seleucia.

-This story is regarded patently fictitious, as the cuoinage 'patriarchate of Antioch' is a later attribution to the holder of the lineage, and not applied by the third century AD.
-The legend of Ahadabui and QamishoDIN was probably concocted in the sixth century to buttress the claim of the Church of the East to be an autonomous and independent church.
-The patriarch Joseph (551–67) is known to have forged much of the early history of the Church of the East, and he may have invented the story.